risingwavelabs/risingwave/README.md

 * **Highly efficient in multi-stream joins**
   * RisingWave has made significant optimizations for multiple stream join scenarios.
 Users can easily join 10-20 streams (or more) efficiently in a production environment.
 * **High resource utilization**
-  * Queries within RisingWave benefit from shared computational resources, obviating the need for users to manually allocate resources for individual queries.
+  * Queries in RisingWave leverage shared computational resources, eliminating the need for users to manually allocate resources for each query.
 * **No compromise on large state management**
   * The decoupled compute-storage architecture of RisingWave ensures remote persistence of internal states, and users never need to worry about the size of internal states when handling complex queries.
 * **Transparent dynamic scaling**